What is ADFS?

 Active Directory Federation Service (ADFS) is a software component developed by Microsoft to provide Single Sign-On (SSO)

-ADFS makes use of claims-based Access Control Authorization model to ensure security across applications using a federated identity.
+ADFS makes use of claims-based Access Control Authorization model to ensure security across applications using federated identity.
 Claims-based authentication is a process in which a user is identified by a set of claims related to their identity.
 The claims are packaged into a secure token by the identity provider.

 How does ADFS work?